pdimens/harpy/getstarted.md

 === 1.
 Haplotagging sequences, in b/gzipped FASTQ format
 - the haplotagging sequences **must** have the barcode in the read headers.
 - the barcode must be in the format `AXXCXXBXXDXX`, where `XX` is a number between `00` and `96`
-    - `00` indicates a missing/invalide barcode segment
+    - `00` indicates a missing/invalid barcode segment
 - the barcode must be preceded by a `BX:Z` tag in the read header
     - _e.g._ `@A00470:481:HNYFWDRX2:1:2101:16062:1031 BX:Z:A62C38B38D99 1:N:0:TATCAGTA+TTACTACT`
 === 2.
 A reference genome, in FASTA format
 A plain haploid genome assembly in uncompressed FASTA format, where contigs names begin with `>` like the standard format.
-Try to avoid special/nonstandard characters in the contig names (it's just a good habit, might not affect anything).
 ===

 ## Adding additional Snakamake parameters